newjersey/navigator.business.nj.gov/content/src/fundings/food_and_agriculture_research_development_grant_program.md

   - other-services
 publishStageArchive: null
 ---
-The Program’s goal is to support innovation from researchers and entrepreneurs focused on developing technology and other solutions to address food insecurity in New Jersey.
-It will accelerate New Jersey’s early-stage innovation-based companies’ research and development of technologies, enabling research-stage concepts to transform into commercially viable products and services that address the food security needs of New Jersey’s communities.
+The program's goal is to support innovation from researchers and entrepreneurs focused on developing technology and other solutions to address food insecurity in New Jersey.
+The program aims to fund 10 companies for awards of up to $75,000 each.

 - - -